Gender and food security: Women and household's food access

 Women's access to food is closely connected to households' food access because they are typically responsible for food supply in households.
 Women can gain the access to food through producing it for their own consumption or purchasing it with income.
 Income is either generated from market activity or granted by redistributive mechanisms in the form of government's social protection measure or community's solidarity.
 Many studies conducted during the 1980s suggest that women typically spend a higher portion of their income on food and health care for children than men do.
 For example, a study in Côte d'Ivoire found that for men, it needs eleven times bigger income of women to improve children's nutrition to the same level at which women achieve.
 Another study demonstrated that poorer women-headed households often succeed in providing more nutritional food for their children than men-headed households.
-Studies explain such difference in income spending between men and women with several hypothesis.
+Studies explain such difference in income spending between men and women with several hypotheses.
 One of them is that societal and cultural norms may impose on women the role of ensuring adequate share of food among household members.
 When a study interviewed people living near Lake Victoria, women typically considered their children as the first or second greatest expenditure, while men did not view them as a cost.
 Another hypothesis is that women may prefer to spend more on children's daily needs as they share more time with them.
 The other hypothesis is that different income flow of women from men causes different transaction costs.
 According to a study, men typically contribute to large and one-off payments while women spend for daily household expenditure.